TeenageMutantCoder/Snake-Game/README.md

 This is my recreation of the game Snake using pygame for GUI.

+## Controls
+Arrow keys or WASD for movement of snake
+Esc or X key for program exit.

 ## How To Use
 ### From Installer Executable
 Coming soon